-Earlier in the day, Fauci joined the White House Coronavirus Taskforce which gave a briefing after nearly two months.
+Just today, Fauci joined the White House Coronavirus Taskforce which gave a briefing after nearly two months.

 Fauci has said the change in the COVID-19 pandemic is a "paradigm shift" that has largely been driven by young people.
 The U.S. recorded an all-time daily high of 40,000 COVID-19 cases Friday.

 "We are still in the middle of the first wave," Fauci said, the Director of the National Institute of Allergy and Infectious Diseases and someone who has been at the forefront of warning the country of the virus' spread.
 "We are all in this together, we are all interconnected with each other."

 "This is an unusual disease.
 I've never seen a virus like this," Fauci said adding the virus has a range of symptoms among patients.
 Fauci also addressed the process of having an effective vaccine.

 He speaks to KNX 1070 News as states like Florida and Texas backtrack and close down bars again and pause aggressive reopening.
 The COVID-19 cases in the U.S. have surpassed 2 million cases and more than 121,000 deaths, according to the Centers for Disease Control Prevention.
 It is the same week that the CDC has expanded its list of people at risk of severe COVID-19.

 Fauci told KNX 1070 News his perspective where there's a situation in several states, including California, where there's a "disturbing trend in an uptick in cases at the community level."